Frequently Asked Questions

 Various insurance carriers have different ways of classifying damage to vehicles.
 A classification of 'miscellaneous' refers to numerous types of damage that are not specifically coded by the insurer.

-This term is used to describe the party who has been granted the lien or security interest in the vehicle.
-In CARPROOF reports, the lien holder is also the Secured Party, and usually also the Lender.
+These terms are used to describe the party who has been granted the lien or security interest in the vehicle.

 - What is a 'Lemon'?